 1) Air your tent out daily.
 It doesn't matter if it's not being used.
 Canvas likes to breathe.
 Leaving your tents zipped up for days on end with no airflow is never a good idea.
 Condensation builds up and of it has no where to go it won't evaporate and your tent will be damp inside.

-This is the number one reason tents go mouldy.
-People go away for a holiday and come back to see mould has started forming.
+This is the number one reason tents go moldy.
+People go away for a holiday and come back to see mold has started forming.
 So air it out!
 If you must leave it up and you are unable to air it out daily, consider a set up like the picture below.
 Using bamboo to outrig the guy lines (there is a gap between the roof and upper walls to allow more airflow)

 Its especially important to air your tent out in damp and humid environments.
 So let it breathe!

 2) Clean bird poop off.
 Don't let it sit for weeks on end.
-This could easily start to spore and cause mould.
+This could easily start to spore and cause mold.
 Bird poop can be hosed off.
 For more stubborn stains use a mild Eco detergent like Dr Bronners or something similar and a nylon brush the hose off.

 * pro tip: remember our Lotus Belle Petticoat roofs are specially designed to help with this issue